1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

 # Usage

-## OFFLINE: Generating bitcoin addresses
+## OFFLINE: Generating bitcoin key pairs

 On the __*offline*__ computer, the script _offline/createkeys.sh_ lets you create bitcoin key pairs (bitcoin uses ECDSA) and converts them into a bunch of formats.<br/>
 Here is how we had previously created the key pair whose public bitcoin address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_ was used as one of the outputs of transaction _127ea67612d6e217f99b2b28cc9f8347eb518f99c45102f925774ad8f4958d0f_:<br/>